strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code-migration.md

 * fully rewritten [REST](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md) and [GraphQL](/developer-docs/latest/developer-resources/database-apis-reference/graphql-api.md) APIs,
 * the new [Query Engine](/developer-docs/latest/developer-resources/database-apis-reference/query-engine-api.md) and [Entity Service](/developer-docs/latest/developer-resources/database-apis-reference/entity-service-api.md) APIs,
 * the [Strapi Design System](https://design-system.strapi.io/) which is used to build the new user interface of Strapi v4,
-* and new [configurations](/developer-docs/latest/setup-deployment-guides/configurations.md), including splitting the [server](/developer-docs/latest/setup-deployment-guides/configurations/required/server.md) and [admin panel](/developer-docs/latest/setup-deployment-guides/configurations/required/admin-panel.md) configurations and adding the support for [API tokens](/developer-docs/latest/setup-deployment-guides/configurations/optional/api-tokens.md).
+* and new [configurations](/developer-docs/latest/setup-deployment-guides/configurations.md), including splitting the [server](/developer-docs/latest/setup-deployment-guides/configurations/required/server.md) and [admin panel](/developer-docs/latest/setup-deployment-guides/configurations/required/admin-panel.md) configurations and adding support for [API tokens](/developer-docs/latest/setup-deployment-guides/configurations/optional/api-tokens.md).
 :::

-::: strapi Need more help
+::: strapi Need more help?
 Feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).
 :::